fe9lix/CodingKeys/README.md

 `duplicate line command` in Xcode is: `⌃ A | ⇧ ↓ | ⌘ C | ⌘ V | ⌘ V`

 When CodingKeys sees pipes, it fires those key combinations one after the other.
-That way, you might also want to add other shortcuts that trigger useful shortcut sequences (although I haven't found use cases beyond Xcode yet...).
+That way, you might also want to add other shortcuts that trigger useful sequences (although I haven't found use cases beyond Xcode yet...).

-#### Saving config changes
+#### Saving Changes
 Whenever you save the file, the mappings are automatically reloaded and should immediately take effect.
 **Important Note**: Please make sure to use correct JSON syntax.
 The app currently handles errors poorly, so chances are the app won't start or crash if there are errors in this file.
 If something goes wrong,